 What is Bablo?

-Part of Phobos malware family, Bablo is a malicious program classified as ransomware.
-It operates by encrypting data and demanding a ransom to be paid for its decryption.
-During the encryption process, files are renamed with a unique ID, developers' email address and the ".bablo" extension.
-For example, a filename like "1.jpg" would appear as something akin to "1.jpg.id[1E857D00-2569].[firstname.lastname@example.org].bablo", and so forth for all of the affected files.
-After this process is complete, two files - "info.hta" and "info.txt" - are created on the desktop.
-Both the HTML application and the text file contain ransom notes.
+Part of the Phobos malware family, Bablo is a malicious program classified as ransomware.
+It operates by encrypting data and demanding ransom payments for decryption.
+During the encryption process, files are renamed with a unique ID, the developer's email address and the ".bablo" extension.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: